markalan7/Fun/Single Line Caesar Cipher/README.md

 usage: python caesar.py number_to_shift text to shift

-It can shift either direction, but any number greater than 25 or less than -25 will not change the input.
+It can shift either direction.
+Any number greater than the length or less than the negative length of the alphabet will wrap around, e.g., using the en_US locale, 27 will become 1.
 Any whitespace and punctuation is left unchanged.
 Output is in lowercase.

 **Examples**